decode-data/decode-data.github.io/docs/index.md

      style decoder fill:#ffffff,stroke:#333,stroke-width:2px
     ```

-It efficiently and reponsively curates downstream data assets and is configurable upon deployment, with pre-configured installation functions for connection to specific business intelligence tools, cross-cloud storage buckets or even [Google BigTable](https://cloud.google.com/bigtable?hl=en).
+It efficiently and reponsively curates downstream data assets and is configurable upon deployment, with pre-configured installation functions for connection to Looker, Looker Studio, other business intelligence tools or cross-cloud storage buckets.

 It is responsive to newly arriving data in a cost-optimal manner and requires minimal ongoing maintenance or monitoring.